Click here for a printable version of this page.

 What are Charter Schools?

 Charter schools are tuition-free, independent public schools exempt from most of the rules, regulations, and statutes that apply to traditional public schools.
-The original purpose of charter schools was to:
+In North Carolina, charter schools are primarily funded through state and local tax dollars.
+Charter schools have open enrollment and are not allowed to discriminate in admissions, charge tuition, or be affiliated with a religion or religious group.
+The original purpose of charter schools in North Carolina was to:

 - Provide increased choice and learning opportunities (with special emphasis on students who are at risk of academic failure or academically gifted).